Miz-Awhy/Elizabeth_Adefioye-NHSBSA/README.md

 - WebDriverManager
 - Maven

-Run on Command line using
-mvn clean test
+Run on Command line using: mvn clean test